dzupin/kivygui/README.md

-# Learning sandbox for creating python apps with kivy gui framework
+# Learning sandbox for creating python apps with kivy and kivymd gui